NativeScript/docs-v8/best-practices/rogue-timers.md

 title: Best Practices with Timers and Intervals
 ---

-Oh!
-You just missed the bus!
-The dreaded aspect of dealing with time.
+## You just missed the bus! ...Dealing with time.

 Using `setTimeout` and `setInterval` can sometimes be the most dreaded unchecked item in an app's lifecycle.